-- The project is at the funding cut-off for an MPO in their MPO component and there are not enough available funds in that MPO's program to fund the full project.
-The applicant must demonstrate how it intends to fund the construction of a useable segment, consistent with the project application. - Projects that fall into the large infrastructure category as defined in the Project Application, Section IV of these Guidelines.
+- The project is at the funding cut-off for an MPO in their MPO component, and there are not enough available funds in that MPO's program to fund the full project.
+The applicant must demonstrate how it intends to fund the construction of a useable segment, consistent with the project application. - Projects requesting funding for the pre-construction phases only that fall into the large infrastructure category as defined in the Project Application, Section IV of these Guidelines.
 The applicant must demonstrate the means by which it intends to fund the construction of a useable segment, consistent with the project application.

-Uncommitted funds may only be from a future cycle of the ATP, the Local Partnership Program (formulaic or competitive), or a federal discretionary grant program.
-The applicant must indicate its plan for securing a funding commitment; explain the risk of not securing that commitment, and its plan for securing an alternate source of funding should the commitment not be obtained.
+Uncommitted funds may only be from a future cycle of the ATP, the Local Partnership Program (formulaic or competitive), the Solutions for Congested Corridors Program, the Trade Corridors Enhancement Program, or a federal discretionary grant program.
+The applicant must indicate its plan for securing a funding commitment, explain the risk of not securing that commitment, and its plan for securing an alternate source of funding should the commitment not be obtained.
 If a project with uncommitted funds is programmed, all funding commitments for that phase must be secured prior to July 1 of the fiscal year in which the project is programmed, or the project will be removed from the program.

 The Commission will regard funds as committed when they are programmed by the Commission or when the agency with discretionary authority over the funds has made its commitment to the project by ordinance or resolution.
-For federal formula funds, including Surface Transportation Program, Congestion Mitigation and Air Quality Improvement Program, and federal formula transit funds, the commitment may be by Federal approval of the Federal Statewide Transportation Improvement Program.
+For federal formula funds, including the Surface Transportation Program, the Congestion Mitigation and Air Quality Improvement Program, and federal formula transit funds, the commitment may be by Federal approval of the Federal Statewide Transportation Improvement Program.
 For federal discretionary funds, the commitment may be by federal approval of a full funding grant agreement or by grant approval.

-26. Contingency List
+27. Contingency List